 All non-EEA nationals who want to come to Ireland to work need to obtain an Employment Permit, which allows them to live and work in the country.
 You need to apply for the permit first, and then you have to apply for a Work Visa to Ireland.
 There are nine types of Employment Permits you can choose from depending on your profession.

 If you are a citizen of a country that belongs to the EU/EEA, or a citizen of Switzerland, you do not have to apply for an Employment Permit to work in Ireland.
 You can come to Ireland without a visa and seek employment.
 Initially, you will be able to remain in the country visa-free for up to 3 months.
 If during this period you find a job and you can prove that you are working in Ireland, you will be able to stay longer.

-If you are not sure whether you need an Employment Permit to work in Ireland, get in touch with our lawyers.
+If you are not sure whether you need an Employment Permit to work in Ireland, get in touch with our immigration team.
 They can assess your circumstances and help you submit your application.

 What types of Employment Permits are there?

 Depending on your field of work and your qualifications, you might be able to apply for one of the following Employment Permits to Ireland:

 - The Critical Skills Employment Permit